chetan6780/Complete-Preparation/SDE-SHEET/DAY_9/1_subsetSum.md.md

 ### Brute force

--   Generate all subsets of the given set ans print the sun of each subset.
+-   Generate all subsets of the given set ans print the sum of each subset.
 -   We can generate all the subset with bit manipulation method.
 -   **TC: O(2^N \* N)**